 - Dispose of traps when full

 The traps contain no harmful chemicals or poisons, so you can feel at ease using them in your home.
 Knowing you are not harming the environment with chemical pesticides should come as a relief!

 You may be able to control small numbers of silverfish with some products that give off a strong scent:

-- Organic citrus sprays: Silverfish do not like the smell of citrus.
+- Citrus sprays – Silverfish do not like the smell of citrus.
 Use these sprays in areas of silverfish activity.

-- Lavender oil: Lavender is not appealing to these pets.
+- Lavender oil – Lavender is not appealing to these pests.
 Mix lavender oil with water and spray it on walls, carpets and near cupboards.
 Reapply as need to keep the scent fresh.

-- Cucumber slices: Cucumber scent is an effective silverfish repellent.
+- Cucumber slices – Cucumber scent is a good silverfish repellent.
 Cut up a cucumber and place the slices in silverfish infested areas.
 You can replace the cucumber slices as they begin to dry out.

 How to Know if You Have a Silverfish Infestation